FieldRobotEvent/Virtual_Field_Robot_Event_21/README.md

 You can find here the Dockerfiles used for creating the A container and some example B containers that could hypothetically be used to compete.

+From the B container, the A container rosmaster is present at `http://acontainer:11311`.

+For task 1 and 2, the a_container launches the robot model.
+You only need to communicate with this robot from the B container.

+For task 3 and 4 you need to spawn your own robot model in addition to communicating with it.

 # Folder Structure
 * a_container : Contains the Dockerfile used for generating the A container.
 This is for your reference, and is effectively read-only.
 * a_container : Contains the Dockerfile used for generating the example B container.
 Please read this and use this for generation of your container image.